mpjovanovich/course-notes/content/SDEV140/dictionaries.md

 ~.focusContent.lookout

-Note that in the demos below we should really be checking if the key exists before accessing it by using the `in` keyword, as shown in the "Checking if a Key Exists" section above.
+In the demos below we should really be checking if the key exists before accessing it by using the `in` keyword, as shown in the "Checking if a Key Exists" section above.

+This has been left out to keep the examples simple.

 /~